camunda/camunda-docs/docs/components/zeebe/deployment-guide/interceptors.md

 Something went wrong trying to load your interceptor.
 Make sure your [JAR is packaged](#packaging-an-interceptor) correctly, i.e. it contains all runtime dependencies and specifies them in the manifest file's classpath.
-The exception should provide a clear description, but generally we distinquish the following common cases:
+The exception should provide a clear description, but generally we distinguish the following common cases:
 - unable to instantiate your class: make sure your class adheres to the [requirements described above](#implementing-an-interceptor).